NHL All-Star Skills: Barzal nips McDavid to win Fastest Skater

 The St. Louis Blues' Jordan Binnington, in front of his home fans, won the

-Save Streak competition in which goalies vying for the longest run of saving
+Save Streak competition, in which goalies vie for the longest run of saving

 skaters' penalty-shot attempts.